-A final demonstration day was held on 29 March 2022.
-Over the course of the day we heard from industry, government and technology partners on the value and future potential of a data exchange for Australia’s agrifood sector.
+On the 29th of March 2022, an AAFDX Demo Day was held, where over the course of the day industry, government and technology partners shared their perspectives on the value and future potential of a data exchange for Australia’s agrifood sector.

-The four use case experiments were then showcased by our local and international technology partners, to demonstrate different methods of enabling data exchange and how these could add value to the agrifood sector for specific use cases across biosecurity, traceability, benchmarking, and compliance.
+Four experiments were showcased by local and international technology providers, to demonstrate different methods of enabling data exchange and how these could add value to the agrifood sector for specific use cases across biosecurity, traceability, benchmarking, and compliance.
 Importantly these experiments involved participants in the four supply chains sharing data and designing new ways of working to create greater value from data at an individual and system level.

 If you have any questions or if you would like more information please email the Project Management Office.

 © 2023 Meat & Livestock Australia Limited ABN 39 081 678 364.
 You may not copy, republish, download, transmit, communicate, or otherwise use this content in any way without the prior written consent of Meat & Livestock Australia Limited ABN 39 081 678 364.
 Any such enquiries should be directed to email@example.com, or the Content Manager, PO Box 1961, North Sydney, NSW 2059.